sesam-io/ais-integration/README.rst

 Computing distance
 ------------------

-Computing the approximate distance between two lat lon pairs turned out to be *much* more complex than I anticipated.
+Computing the approximate distance between two lat lon pairs was *much* more complex than I anticipated.
-Annoyingly, the earth is not a perfect sphere, and over larger distances the error introduced by assuming so is big enough to make a large difference.
+Annoyingly, the earth is not a perfect sphere, and over larger distances the error introduced by assuming so is increasingly bad.
+Bad enough to make a large difference.

-Over the years many have grappled with this problem and come up with various approximations to the true distance.
-In 1975, a clever polish guy called Thaddeus Vincenty came up with a set of formulae that represents one of the best efforts yet; its accuracy is on the sub-millimeter range - surely that's good enough for me!
+Not surprisingly, over the years many have grappled with this problem and come up with various approximations to the "true" distance.
+In 1975, a clever polish guy called Thaddeus Vincenty came up with a set of formulae that represents one of the best efforts yet; its accuracy is on the sub-millimeter range - that's good enough for me!

-Again python's vast library of modules saved me from a surely error-prone effort of implementing this myself, so using the geopy library (https://github.com/geopy/geopy) I can simply call its built-in ``vincenty`` implementation, which takes two (lat, lon) pair as input:
+Again python's vast library of modules saved me from a surely error-prone effort of implementing this myself, so using the "geopy" library (https://github.com/geopy/geopy) I can simply call its built-in ``vincenty`` implementation, which takes two (lat, lon) pair as input: